tradergu/tradergu.github.io/_posts/2025-08-31-portfolio-update-august-2025.md

 ## Open Positions
 The portfolio currently consists of 5 open positions, with the largest position being $ASML and the highest-risk position being $JD.

-📌 Position | 💼 Portfolio Allocation | ⚠️ Risk per Trade
+📌 Ticker | 💼 Portfolio Allocation | ⚠️ Risk per Trade
 $BABA | 16.7% | 3%
 $JD | 11.7% | 5%
 $PYPL | 17.6% | 3%